elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 A bunch of students are stressed out and need a way to relax while studying for exams.
 What website can those students go to that will help them unwind?

-Some initial ideas to get you started:
+## Some initial ideas to get you started

 - a random quote generator
 - a meme gallery